Fiber products of rank 1 superrigid lattices and quasi-isometric embeddings: Introduction

 Fiber products have been previously used (e.g. see \cite{PT,Bass-Lubotzky,Bridson-Grunewald}) in order to exhibit counterexamples in various settings.
 The examples of Theorem \ref{main1} are inspired by the construction of Bass--Lubotzky \cite{Bass-Lubotzky} of the first examples of finitely generated linear superrigid groups which are not commensurable with a lattice in any product $G_1(k_1)\times \cdots \times G_{\ell}(k_{\ell})$ of simple algebraic groups $G_i$ defined over a local field $k_i$.
-Their examples provide a negative answer to a conjecture of Platonov \cite[page 437]{PR} and are constructed as the fiber product $\Lambda \times_L \Lambda$ of a cocompact lattice $\Lambda$ in the rank 1 Lie group $\textup{F}_4^{(-20)}$ with respect to a normal subgroup $L$ such that $\Lambda/L$ is a finitely presented group without non-trivial finite quotients and $\textup{H}_2(\Lambda/L,\mathbb{Z})=0$.
+Their examples provide a negative answer to a conjecture of Platonov \cite[p.
+437]{PR} and are constructed as the fiber product $\Lambda \times_L \Lambda$ of a cocompact lattice $\Lambda$ in the rank 1 Lie group $\textup{F}_4^{(-20)}$ with respect to a normal subgroup $L$ such that $\Lambda/L$ is a finitely presented group without non-trivial finite quotients and $\textup{H}_2(\Lambda/L,\mathbb{Z})=0$.
 Similar examples, where $\Lambda$ is a cocompact lattice in the quaternionic Lie group $\mathsf{Sp}(m,1)$, $m \geq 2$, were exhibited by Lubotzky \hbox{in \cite{Lubotzky}.} We would like to remark that is not clear whether the superrigid examples $\Lambda \times_L \Lambda$ of Bass--Lubotzky and Lubotzky can be chosen to admit a quasi-isometric embedding into some real semisimple Lie group.
-If this were the case, by \cite[Theorem 1.4 (b)]{Bass-Lubotzky}, $\Lambda \times_L \Lambda$ has to be a quasi-isometrically embedded subgroup of $\Lambda \times \Lambda$.
-In particular, one deduces that the quotient $\Lambda/L$ is a hyperbolic group which by construction does not admit non-trivial finite quotients.
+If this were the case, by \cite[Thm.
+1.4 (b)]{Bass-Lubotzky}, $\Lambda \times_L \Lambda$ has to be a quasi-isometrically embedded subgroup of $\Lambda \times \Lambda$.
+In particular, since the distortion of $\Lambda \times_L \Lambda$ in the product $\Lambda \times \Lambda$ is linear, it follows that the quotient $\Lambda/L$ has linear Dehn function (e.g. see \cite[Prop.
+3.2]{IT}).
+In partiuclar, it has to be a hyperbolic group which, by construction, does not admit non-trivial finite quotients.
 However, as of now, the existence of non-residually finite hyperbolic groups is an open problem and thus it is not clear whether $\Lambda/L$ can be chosen to be hyperbolic.

 The proof of Theorem \ref{main1} is based on the following theorem.
 We use Corlette's Archimedean superrigidity \cite{Corlette} to prove:

 \begin{theorem} Let $\Delta$ be a cocompact lattice in $\mathsf{Sp}(m,1)$, $m \geq 2$, or $\textup{F}_4^{(-20)}$.
 Fix \hbox{$|\cdot|_{\Delta}:\Delta \rightarrow \mathbb{N}$} a word length function on $\Delta$ and suppose that $N$ is an infinite normal subgroup of $\Delta$.
 Suppose that \hbox{$\rho:\Delta \times_{N} \Delta \rightarrow \mathsf{SL}_d(\mathbb{R})$} is a representation such that the restrictions of $\rho$ on $\{1\}\times [N,N]$ and \hbox{$[N,N] \times \{1\}$} are not distal.
 Then there exist $C,c>0$ such that for every $\delta \in \Delta$ and $n \in N$. \end{theorem}